ruricolist/vernacular/README.md

     ; Import all functions, adding sql- as a prefix.
     (:prefix :all-functions sql-)

-You can remove a prefix:
+Or you can drop a prefix:

     ; Import all functions, removing any get- prefix.
     (:drop-prefix :all-functions get-)